 It could be worth moving up to a higher plan if your site makes enough transactions to support it so that you could take advantage of the savings.

-Your store will make use of use of Shopify payments by default if you’re in the US or UK.
-If you prefer this option, click on the ‘Complete Shopify payments account setup’ button under settings in the payments page.
+Your store will make use of the use of Shopify payments by default if you’re in the US or UK.
+If you prefer this option, click on the ‘Complete Shopify payments account setup’ button under settings on the payments page.
 If you, however, prefer a third party payment gateway, navigate to the ‘Enable payment gateway’ link on the same page.